Preparing your Connect platform for the upcoming Strong Customer Authentication regulation in Europe consists of the following steps:

 Once you have picked an SCA-ready solution, be aware of Connect-specific changes that may impact your integration.

 Destination charge changes with the Payment Intents API

 If you’re using the

-transfer_data[destination] in the Payment Intents API.
+transfer_data[amount] in the Payment Intents API respectively.

 |Use case||Charges API||Payment Intents API|